Benz-Developement-FiveM/TT-ALT-MASTER/resources/[standalone]/cdn-fuel/README.md

 <br>

-Lastly, add the following to the top of your _init.lua_ in QB-Target:
+Lastly, add the following to the top of your _init.lua_ in qb-target:
 ```
 local Allowrefuel = false
 local AllowElectricRefuel = false